GIScience/openrouteservice/docs/installation/Running-with-Docker.md

 It should be mentioned that if your dataset is very large, it may be necessary to adjust the `-Xmx` parameter of `JAVA_OPTS` environment variable.
 A good rule of thumb is to give Java 2 x file size of the PBF **per profile**.

 Note, `.osm`, `.osm.gz`, `.osm.zip` and `.pbf` file format are supported as OSM files.

-**Customize ors configuration**

-Either you point the build argument `ORS_CONFIG` to your custom `ors-config.json` file.

-The `ors-config.json` which is used is also copied to the container's `/share` directory.
-By mapping a directory to that path, you will get access to the `ors-config.json`.
-After changing values in the `ors-config.json` just restart the container.
-Example:

-`docker run -d -p 8080:8080 -v ./conf:/ors-conf ors-app`

 **Checking**